 Two of note.
 Most recently I surrendered 20k words into a novel.
 It just wasn’t lighting a fire for me.
 I think the story line was too ambitious.
 I was out of my element and when I slipped back into my element, I felt like I was running over well-tread ground.
 The other one was a book I was writing while I was still out on the street.
 Joe Clifford still tells people I was pushing around a shopping cart with a desktop in it—and that’s not too far from the truth.
 I was out of my mind on drugs, but I was trying to write this huge crime novel that just kept splintering and splintering.
 Years (and years) later I went back and found the floppy discs (yeah, floppy discs) and downloaded the damn thing and had a look.
 It wasn’t too bad.
 The title was so good, I won’t tell you what it was ‘cause I might still use it.

-Who was your intended audience for the novella?
+Who was your intended audience for the novel?

-How important is the setting in your most recent novella?
+How important is the setting in your novel?